Filed under Electrical Wiring, Outlets, Wiring

 - Identify the Circuit Wiring

-The circuit wiring must be identified in order to make the wiring corrections to obtain the isolation between the light fixtures and the wall outlets.
+The circuit wiring must be identified in order to make the correct wiring connections to obtain the isolation between the switches and light fixtures and the wall outlets.
+The following will describe the individual wires that are commonly found in switch and outlet circuit wiring.

 For each electrical box within the circuit there will be a cable that is the Power Source.
 The power source may be directly from the panel, or it may be from another electrical box within the circuit.